GooseyHonker/RecursiveSimplicity/README.md

 =====================================================

-# Recursive Simplicity: End the Nightmare -> (possibly Changing to Unmasking Simplicity: End the Nightmare) Also working on updating for clarity.
+# Recursive Simplicity: End the Nightmare.
+Also working on updating for clarity.
 Feel free to ignore the scattered thoughts.
 Or form your own opinions of my tentative work if you'd like.
 READ the README, PRELIMINARY WARNING, ***Expanded Trigger Warning,*** DISCLAIMER, and Historical Versions Notice FIRST.

+# I have all this inside me, but to you they're only words.
 ===
 <img width="800" height="500" alt="image" src="https://github.com/user-attachments/assets/5df8c6ed-081c-48ce-bb55-429b52c18026" />